acts-project/acts/docs/howto/profiling.md

 LD_PRELOAD="<path/to/libtcmalloc.so>" <other_options> <path/to/binary> <binary_flags>
 ```

-Using the LD_PRELOAD method is not recommended by the developers of gperftools so using the build options is prefereable.
+Using the `LD_PRELOAD` method is not recommended by the developers of gperftools so using the build options is preferable.
 Both CPU and memory profiling can be enabled at the same time but note that turning on memory profiling (or the heap checker) will affect performance.
-Specify multiple libraries to load with LD_PRELOAD using a space-separated list e.g.
+Specify multiple libraries to load with `LD_PRELOAD` using a space-separated list e.g.

 ```
 LD_PRELOAD="<path/to/first/library> <path/to/second/library>"